-Classification of muscles
+Classification of Muscles

-|Smooth musculature as musculature of the intestines (muscles of inner hollow organs)|
+|Smooth muscles as the musculature of the intestines (muscles of inner hollow organs)|

-|Heart musculature or myocardium|
+|Heart muscles or myocardium|

-|Striated or skeletal musculature as part of the active motor system|
+|Striated or skeletal muscles as part of the active motor system|

 There are 2 types of smooth muscle tissue:

-- visceral smooth muscle tissue (single-unit type)
+- Visceral smooth muscle (single-unit type)

-- smooth muscle tissue of the multi-unit type
+- Multi-unit smooth muscle

-As the numerous filaments do not have a regular overlapping pattern, smooth muscle fibers do not show any striation which gives them their “smooth appearance”.
+As the numerous filaments do not have a regular overlapping pattern, smooth muscle fibers do not show any striation, which gives them their ‘smooth appearance’.

 Relaxation and contraction